When the Camellia Blooms

-When the Camellia Blooms (Korean: 동백꽃 필 무렵) is a 2019 South Korean television series starring Gong Hyo-jin, Kang Ha-neul, Kim Ji-seok, Son Dam-bi, Kim Kang-hoon.
-It aired on KBS2's Wednesdays and Thursdays at 22:00 (KST) time slot from September 18 to November 21, 2019.
+When the Camellia Blooms (Korean: 동백꽃 필 무렵) is a 2019 South Korean television series starring Gong Hyo-jin and Kang Ha-neul.
+It aired on KBS2's Wednesdays and Thursdays at 22:00 (KST) from September 18 to November 21, 2019.
 Each episode was released on Netflix in South Korea and most Asia-Pacific and English speaking countries after their television broadcast.